LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

     ...
   }

-However, this approach treats each loop level as an independent entity, which makes it difficult to perform transformations like loop interchange and loop collapse.
-It also limits the amount of parallelism that can be exposed or the type of parallelism that may be used.
-For example, if an OpenMP or CUDA parallel execution policy is used on the outermost loop, then all inner loops would be run in each thread.
+However, this approach treats each loop level as an independent entity.
+This make it difficult to parallelize the levels in the loop nest together.
+So it limits the amount of parallelism that can be exposed and the types of parallelism that may be used.
+For example, if an OpenMP or CUDA parallel execution policy is used on the outermost loop, then all inner loops would be run sequentially in each thread.
+It also makes it difficult to perform transformations like loop interchange and loop collapse.

 The RAJA *kernel* interface facilitates parallel execution and transformations of arbitrary loop nests and other complex loops.
 It can treat a complex loop